WGVU-TV: Early years

 Interest in establishing an educational television station in Grand Rapids manifested as early as 1953, with the formation of a local group.
 With no local station, schools made limited use of educational programming.
 The Midwest Program on Airborne Television Instruction (MPATI) service of Purdue University, beamed from aircraft flying above northern Indiana, began in 1961 and was received in some of the region.
-Other schools utilized the Classroom 10 programs broadcast from WMSB (channel 10), a service of Michigan State University primarily broadcast to areas east of West Michigan.
+Other schools used the Classroom 10 programs broadcast from WMSB (channel 10), a service of Michigan State University primarily serving areas areas east of Grand Rapids.
 By 1967, WMSB was one of just four educational TV stations on the air in Michigan.
-On August 5, 1968, the Wolverine Educational Television Corporation began a campaign for donations to fund the construction of a community-operated educational TV station in Grand Rapids, which it proposed to call WETC and have on the air by 1970.
+On August 5, 1968, the Wolverine Educational Television Corporation began a campaign for donations to fund the construction of a community-operated educational TV station serving Grand Rapids and seven surrounding counties, which it proposed to call WETC and have on the air by 1970.
 In September 1970, the director of WUCM-TV at Delta College agreed to take a leave of absence from that station to help start Wolverine's channel 35.

-Wolverine announced on December 2, 1970, that it had agreed to partner with Grand Valley State College in Grand Rapids, which would now be the owner and operator of channel 35, with Wolverine continuing in an advisory capacity.
-The MPATI had shuttered, leaving a gap in instructional television programming available to West Michigan schools.
+Wolverine announced on December 2, 1970, that it had agreed to partner with Grand Valley State College in Allendale, near Grand Rapids, to bring channel 35 online.
+The college was to own and operate the station, with Wolverine continuing in an advisory capacity.
+According to Wolverine president Frederick Herbst, the station would have a potential audience of a million people.
+MPATI had shuttered some time earlier, leaving a gap in instructional television programming available to West Michigan schools.
 The new effort received offers of transmitter facility space and other support from the two commercial TV stations in Grand Rapids, WOOD-TV and WZZM.
-Though the station was initially approved to set up at the WZZM tower at Grant, it was moved before launch to a site on the Grand Valley State College campus in Allendale, where studios were built inside Manitou Hall.
+Though the station was initially approved to use space on WZZM's tower in Grant, it was moved before launch to a site on Grand Valley's campus, where studios were built inside Manitou Hall.